-Power does not come from the barrel of a gun any more than it comes from a ballot box.
-No revolution is peaceful, but the military dimension is not the central one.
-The question is not whether the proles finally decide to break into the armories, but whether they unleash what they are: commodified beings who no longer can and no longer want to exist as commodities, and whose revolt explodes the logic of capitalism.
+Power does not come any more from the barrel of a gun than it comes from a ballot box.
+No revolution is peaceful, but its "military" dimension is never central.
+The question is not whether the proles finally decide to break into the armouries, but whether they unleash what they are: commodified beings who no longer can and no longer want to exist as commodities, and whose revolt explodes capitalist logic.
 Barricades and machine guns flow from this "weapon".
-The more vital the social realm, the more the use of guns and the number of casualties will diminish.
-A communist revolution will never resemble a slaughter: not from any non-violent principle, but because it will be a revolution only by subverting more than by actually destroying the professional military.
-To imagine a proletarian front facing off against a bourgeois front is to conceive the proletariat in bourgeois terms, on the model of a political revolution or a war (seizing someone's power, occupying their territory).
-In so doing, one reintroduces everything that the insurrectionary moment had overwhelmed: hierarchy, a respect for specialists, for knowledge that Knows, and for techniques to solve problems, in short for everything that diminishes the common man.
-In the service of the state, the working- class "militia man" invariably evolves into a "soldier".
-In Spain, from the fall of 1936 onward, the revolution dissolved into the war effort, and into a kind of combat typical of states: a war of fronts.
+The greater the change in social life, the less guns will be needed, and the less casualties there will be.
+A communist revolution will never resemble a slaughter: not from any non-violent principle, but because revolution subverts more (soldiers included) than it actually destroys.

+To imagine a proletarian front facing off a bourgeois front is to conceive the proletariat in bourgeois terms, on the model of a political revolution or a war (seizing someone's power, occupying their territory).
+In so doing, one reintroduces everything that the insurrectionary movement had overwhelmed: hierarchy, a respect for specialists, for knowledge that Knows, and for techniques to solve problems, in short for everything that plays down the common man.
+In Spain, from the fall of 1936 onward, the revolution dissolved into the war effort and into a kind of combat typical of states: a war of fronts.
+Soon the working-class "militia man" evolved into a "soldier".

-Formed into "columns", workers left Barcelona to defeat the fascists in other cities, starting with Zaragoza.
-Taking the revolution beyond areas under republican control, however, meant completing the revolution in the republican areas as well.
+Formed into "columns", workers left Barcelona to defeat the fascists in other cities, starting from Zaragoza.
+Taking the revolution beyond areas under republican control, however, would have meant completing the revolution in the republican areas as well.
 But even Durruti did not seem to realize that the state was everywhere still intact.
-As Durruti's column (70% of whose members were anarchists) advanced, it extended the collectivizations: the militias helped the peasants and spread revolutionary ideas.
-But, Durruti declared, "we have only one aim: to crush the fascists".
-However much he reiterated that "these militias will never defend the bourgeoisie", they did not attack the bourgeoisie either.
-Two weeks before his death (Nov..
-21, 1936), he stated: "We have only one thought and one goal (...): to crush fascism (...)
-For now, no one should be thinking of wage increases or a shorter work week... we must sacrifice and work as much as necessary (...) we must have the solidity of granite.
-The moment has come to call on trade-union and political organizations to end their bickering once and for all.
-On the home front, what we need is administration (...)
-After this war, we must not, by our own incompetence, provoke another civil war among ourselves (...)
-Against fascist tyranny, we should stand as one; only one organization, with only one discipline, should exist."
+As his column (70% of whose members were anarchists) advanced, it extended the collectivizations: the militias helped the peasants and spread revolutionary ideas.
+But, however much Durruti declared that "these militias will never defend the bourgeoisie", they did not attack it either.
+Two weeks before had been turned against them.
+In reaction to the power grab by the state, a general strike paralyzed Barcelona.
+It was too late.
+The workers still had the capacity to rise up against the state (this time in its democratic form), but they could no longer push their struggle to the point of an open break.